aerond7/TheIsleEvrimaPlayerTracker/README.md

 **NOTE**: Make sure the password and port are the same in both settings!

 Also make sure to open port `8888` (or the port you set in the settings) in **Firewall**!

+# Creating a Discord bot
+To create a Discord bot, obtaining its token and adding it to your Discord server, use [this guide from Discord itself](https://discord.com/developers/docs/getting-started#step-1-creating-an-app).

 # Configuration
 Before running, the application needs to be configured and given the correct connection details.
 There are two ways to configure the application.